TasfiaZaima/jenkins-docker-sqa-pipeline/README.md

 Optional:

-- If the GitHub repo is private, create a GitHub credential in Jenkins and pass its ID as `GIT_CREDENTIALS_ID`.
+- If the GitHub repo is private, add a Jenkins Git credential and update the `Checkout` stage in `Jenkinsfile` to use that credential ID.
 - If you later push Docker images to Docker Hub, create a Docker registry credential.

 ## Create The Jenkins Pipeline Job